Rated: E · Short Story · Holiday · #2106819

 “This is Dr. Jennings at Parksville Hospital.
 I just wanted to put your mind at ease by letting you know your Great Aunt Martha passed all the tests, and will be able to go home later on today, around 2:00 PM.”

 “That's great news, Doctor!
 Thank you!”
 Mary hung up, and happily wrote down the good news.

 “I just heard from Dr. Jennings, Great Aunt Martha is alright, and she’ll be released later on today.
 Of course, she won’t be able to travel just yet, so please enjoy the party.
 We’ll be thinking of you.
 "Merry Christmas!"

 Walking back inside the house after mailing the letter, Mary's daughter, Angela, greeted her with—

 “Unka Arnie said that Great Auntie Martha musta gotta thrill from Bob falling on top of her, and that’s why she fainted.
-What does he mean by that, Mommy?”
+What does he mean, Mommy?”

 Rolling her eyes heavenward, Mary picked up her six-year-old, and hugged her.
 “Unka Arnie is trying to make a joke, sweetie.”
 Just wait until big sis gets a hold of him, he won’t think he’s so funny.